 Heat Recovery – The overwhelming majority of the energy used to run a compressor is converted into heat through the compression process, and this heat is normally left to absorb into the cooling cycle.
 A heat recovery system will reduce your energy costs.

-Pressure Control – The use of the IntelliFlow Controller effectively uses system storage to compensate for high, random air usage (events) and avoids the need to increase system pressure.
+Pressure Control – The use of IntelliFlow Controller effectively uses system storage to compensate for high, random air usage (events) and avoids the need to increase system pressure.

 Flow Meters – Flow Meters provide a cost-effective way to monitor compressed-air usage throughout an industrial plant.
 These Flow Meters make localised metering of air usage a practical way to manage a compressed-air system.